rjjeffries/footballmanager/README.md

 A browser version of the 1982 Spectrum game by Kevin Toms.
 Not finished  yet (24th April)

 Totally pointless and just a bit of fun.

+The annotated source to the original game is in ftblmgr.txt